department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/military-sexual-trauma.md

 template: detail-page
 title: Military Sexual Trauma (MST)
 display_title: Military Sexual Trauma
-description: If you're a Veteran who experienced military sexual trauma (MST) while serving, find out if you can get VA health care benefits and services to help you recover.
+description: If you've experienced military sexual trauma (MST)—sexual assault or repeated harassment—find out how to access free VA services to help you recover.
+You can get care even if you're not enrolled in VA health care.
+You should know that MST can happen to both men and women Veterans.
 concurrence: complete
 lastupdate: 2017-06-28
 order: 4